 Paul is saying, he tried to live a life before them that they could follow.
 We know we have discussed, over and over, that the best sermon a person can preach is the life they live that others can see.
 I believe that is what Paul is saying here.
 He had tried to be a Christian example that they could follow.
 Paul is saying, follow the pattern that I have given you, because my walk is full of Christ.

 1 Corinthians 11:2 “Now I praise you, brethren, that ye remember me in all things, and keep the ordinances, as I delivered [them] to you.”

 “Ordinances” here, means traditions.
 In the strict sense used here, a synonym for God’s Word.
 The definition is: Ordinance (Christian), Protestant term for religious ritual.

 In the strict sense used here, traditions are a synonym for God’s Word (compare 2 Thess.
 2:15).
 The New Testament sometimes uses the word in a negative way, referring to man-made ideas or practices, especially those that conflict with Scripture (compare Matt.
 15:2-6; Gal.
 1:14; Col. 2:8).

-Paul is answering the letter they had written them, and says that they need to remember the traditions he had set up for them.
+Paul is answering the letter they had written him, and says that they need to remember the traditions he had set up for them.
 In all of this, these are traditions of men.

 2 Thess.
 2:15: “Therefore, brethren, stand fast, and hold the traditions which ye have been taught, whether by word, or our epistle.”